 6. Sublime Text 3

 One of the best markdown editor for Linux today, Sublime Text 3 combines superior performance with rich feature sets.
-This beginner-friendly markdown editor has features like multi-line selection, robust APIs, split editing, and instant switching.
+This beginner-friendly editor has features like multi-line selection, robust APIs, split editing, and instant switching.
 You can enable the SublimeText-Markdown plugin for unlocking additional features particular to the markdown format.

 The syntax highlighting of this markdown editor is the most robust in any markdown editor for Linux we’ve seen.
 You can easily pair, list, link, and strikethrough your web text with the help of this markdown editor for Linux.